 In addition to the Full-Physics retrieval products, we also offer a separate product for CH4, which is retrieved using the Full-Physics algorithm modified by the "proxy" technique (OCPR) as discussed in Parker et al., 2011, Parker et al., 2015 and Parker et al., 2020.
-CO_2 is known to vary in the atmosphere much less than CH4 and as the CO_2 absorption band is spectrally close to that of CH4 we can use the CO_2 as a proxy for the light path to minimize common spectral artefacts due to aerosol scattering and instrumental effect.
-CH_4 and CO_2 retrievals are carried out sequentially with channels at 1.65 μ m and 1.61 μ m respectively.
+CO_2 is known to vary in the atmosphere much less than CH4 and as the CO2 absorption band is spectrally close to that of CH4 we can use the CO2 as a proxy for the light path to minimize common spectral artefacts due to aerosol scattering and instrumental effect.
+CH4 and CO2 retrievals are carried out sequentially with channels at 1.65 μ m and 1.61 μ m respectively.

-C3S2_312a_Lot2_DLR_2021SC1 - Product User Guide and Specification GHG ANNEX-A v6.3
+C3S2_312a_Lot2_DLR_2021SC1 - Product User Guide and Specification GHG ANNEX-A v7.2

-In order to obtain a volume mixing ratio (VMR) of CH_4 , it is necessary to multiply the retrieved XCH_4/XCO_2 ratio by a model XCO_2 .
-We obtain the CO_2 VMRs from the median of a model CO_2 ensemble that comprises GEOS-Chem (University of Edinburgh), LMDZ/MACC-II and NOAA CarbonTracker, convolved with scene-dependent instrument averaging kernels obtained from the GOSAT 1.6 μ m CO_2 retrieval.
+In order to obtain a volume mixing ratio (VMR) of CH4, it is necessary to multiply the retrieved XCH4/XCO2 ratio by a model XCO2.
+We obtain the CO2 VMRs from the median of a model CO2 ensemble that comprises GEOS-Chem (University of Edinburgh), LMDZ/MACC-II and NOAA CarbonTracker, convolved with scene-dependent instrument averaging kernels obtained from the GOSAT 1.6 μ m CO2 retrieval.

-Figures 1-3 show the global seasonal variation of XCO2 and XCH4 over all three data products between April 2009 and December 2021.
+Figures 1-3 show the global seasonal variation of XCO_2 and XCH_4 for all three data products between December 2021 and November 2022.

-Figure 1: Global seasonal maps of UoL GOSAT XCO2 (CO2_GOS_OCFP) retrieved between April 2009 and December 2021.
+Figure 1: Global seasonal maps of UoL GOSAT XCO2 (CO2_GOS_OCFP) retrieved between December 2021 and November 2022.
+XCO2 values are in parts per million (ppm).